-The area has several nature reserves.
-The two most spectacular being the massive Wilpattu National Park and the Puttalam Lagoon.
+The area has several nature reserves, the two most spectacular being the massive Wilpattu National Park and the Puttalam Lagoon.
 Wilpattu is a vast park which re-opened as recently as 2010.
 Unique scenery and flora combined with a very healthy number of leopards make this park a fantastic and far less touristy alternative to Yala at the right time of year.
-To really experience this off-the-beaten-track park an overnight stay is wonderful – Kulu Safaris offer a superb safari-style camping option.
+To really experience this off-the-beaten-track park, an overnight stay is wonderful.

-The Chilaw area is a fine birdwatching area as it is on the cusp between Sri Lanka’s dry and wet zone.
+The Chilaw area is a birdwatching haven as it is on the cusp between Sri Lanka’s dry and wet zone.
 The Anawilundawa reserve is a particularly good and remote spot.
-Ask your consultant to work this into your itinerary and simply wander at will – you'll be glad for the supply of water in all of Experience Travel's vehicles as there are no shops around here!

 Further inland, The Mudhouse is a unique experiment in simple village-style living and excellent local excursions and activities.
 It is an eco-retreat near the mysterious and beautiful Paramakanda Rock Temple, far away from the beaten track.
 Bicycles come with the room and exploring this rural area is a joy.

-The area resounds with history and legend but two of the most interesting sites are the former and short-lived capital of Pandus Nuwara (site of a local Rapunzel-like legend about a princess with long hair) and the rock citadel of Yapahuwa.
+This area resounds with history and legend, but two of the most interesting sites are the former and short-lived capital of Pandus Nuwara, the site of a local Rapunzel-like legend about a princess with long hair, and the rock citadel of Yapahuwa.